stheoulle/NeonMint-portfolio/src/pages/about-me.md

 ---
 layout: /src/layouts/MarkdownAbout.astro
-title: "Fernando López | My Journey in Technology and Web Development 🚀| EFEELE"
+title: "Sarah THEOULLE | My Journey in Technology and DevOps 🚀| Light"
-description: "Web developer, technology enthusiast, and event organizer.
+description: "DevOps engineer, technology enthusiast, and event organizer.
 From my beginnings in development to creating communities and impactful projects, here I share my journey, experiences, and learnings. 🚀☕"
-author: "Fernando Lopez"
+author: "Sarah THEOULLE"
 image:
-  url: "/images/efeeleprofile.webp"
+  url: "/images/Lightprofile.webp"
-  alt: "Photo of Fernando Aldair López Ponce (EFEELE) for the blog"
+  alt: "Photo of Sarah THEOULLE (Light) for the blog"
 ---

-I started developing my first commercial projects as a web developer in 2017.
-Although I've been passionate about technology for as long as I can remember.
-I discovered the internet at age 6, and along with it, I learned to use **Paint** 🎨 and play **Pinball** on a **Windows XP** computer that my cousins had.
-Years passed, and I discovered there was a cyber café near my house, so accompanied by my older brother, I spent a lot of time there, watching others play **Age of Empires** ⚔️.
-When I could, I also played on the computers and investigated how those games worked.
-But above all, I remember that while sitting there, I watched the owner, Alfredo, the good <a href="https://fred.cpp.mx/" target="_blank" rel="noopener noreferrer">Fred</a>, while he programmed and modeled game maps, or at least that's what I remember.
-That made me want to try doing the same.
-I found it incredible how so many things happened on his screen that, although I couldn't understand them, looked amazing.
-Without a doubt, he was my first influence to get into programming.

-When we got our first computer at home, around 2011, I spent all my time there, creating my own texture packs to integrate them into one of the games I played the most: **GTA SA**.
-For this, I learned to use **GIMP** and later **Photoshop**.
-I wanted to go further and started creating scenarios for the game, so that's when I learned 3D modeling.
-By then, I was already 12 years old, and I remember I had the intention of dedicating myself to creating video games 🎮.
-A couple of years later, knowing that programming is needed to create video games, I researched a bit and created my first website with **HTML 4** and **CSS3**.
-It was a static page, clearly not responsive, and its design and content were very poor, but I felt very proud seeing my page working online.
+Computers always fascinated me, and I remember being in awe of the idea of creating something from scratch.
+My journey in technology has been a mix of curiosity, learning, and a lot of experimentation.
+Here’s a bit about my story.

 ## My Beginnings in Programming 🖥️

-In 2014, I entered high school and decided to take the Programming Technician career.
-In the first semester, as an integral project, I knew I wanted to make a video game, so I committed to doing it.
-I learned to use **Unity**, delved deeper into **Blender**, and a bit into **C#**.
-It was an arduous process, as no one on my team knew how to program, but with their help, we all learned a bit more and managed to complete the project.
-We delivered a functional demo of a character in a scenario in our 3D _survival_ type game.
-It was at that moment that I discovered that making a video game is not easy at all and understood the magnitude of knowledge, time, and dedication needed.

-I felt good about having achieved that small project, but gradually I fell more in love with web design and development.
-So, I started learning more about **HTML**, **CSS**, and **JavaScript**.
-I spent all my free time watching courses and practicing on fictional sites that I designed.
+In 2018, I entered high school and decided to get computer and digital sciences as an option.
+This introduction to programming was my first contact with the world of technology.
+With the help of my teacher, I learned the basics of **Python** and **C**.
+We created small projects like mathematical representations and a simple game.

+the following year I chose Digital and Computer Sciences as my major and continued learning programming.
+I started creating small projects, such as a **Sudoku solver** and a **crypographic solver**.
+I also learned about **algorithms**, **data structures** and **networks**.

 ## The World of Robotics 🤖